 Next, it’s time to add products.
 Return to the home screen and select “products” in the menu on the left hand side, if you don’t have any feeds set up yet you should see the below:

 Next select “Create Product Feed” on the list of feed options select “Website crawl”.

-Product Shopping - Singe product shopping ads (most commonly used).
+1.)
+Product Shopping - single product shopping ads (most commonly used).

-Showcase Shopping - Multiple product ads, that allow you to advertise a range of products.
+2.)
+Showcase Shopping - multiple product ads, that allow you to advertise a range of products.